thelounge/thelounge.github.io/_guides/reverse-proxies.md

 When using The Lounge behind a reverse proxy, set the `reverseProxy` option to `true` in your configuration file.
 This will instruct The Lounge to use the `X-Forwarded-For` header passed by your reverse proxy.

-This document assumes that your configuration of The Lounge binds to host `127.0.0.1` and port `9000`.
+This document assumes that your The Lounge is available on host `127.0.0.1` and port `9000`.

 ## [Nginx](https://nginx.org/en/)